How To Configure WordPress For Different Languages

-Have you ever wondered if WordPress can be converted into different languages?
+Have you ever wondered if WordPress can be configured to display your content in other languages?

 The answer is … yes, absolutely!
-You can translate WordPress into almost any language available and reach new international markets.
+You can translate WordPress into almost every language available and reach new international markets.

 Although WordPress displays content in U.S. English by default, the software has the built-in capability to be used in other languages.
 WordPress makes available themes and translation files for other languages and provides language support for over 70 languages.

 In this tutorial, you will learn about the international language capabilities of WordPress and how to configure your WordPress site’s default language.

 To learn how to easily create a multilingual site using WordPress plugins, see the tutorial below: